Sheriff: Gunman appeared to target some victims at rail yard - News Break

 SAN JOSE, Calif. — (AP) — A gunman who killed nine people at a California rail yard fired 39 shots and appeared to target some of the victims, a sheriff told The Associated Press on Thursday.

-“It appears to us at this point that he said to one of the people there: ‘I’m not going to shoot you,’” Smith said.
-“And then he shot other people.
-So I imagine there was some kind of thought on who he wanted to shoot.”
+Santa Clara County Sheriff Laurie Smith said the shooter told at least one person: “I’m not going to shoot you” at a light rail facility for the Valley Transportation Authority in San Jose.
+He then shot other people with two semi-automatic handguns Wednesday.

-While there are no cameras inside the rail yard's two buildings, Smith said footage captured him moving from one location to the next.
-It took deputies six minutes from the first 911 calls to find the gunman on the third floor of one of the buildings, Smith said.
+He later killed himself as deputies closed in to the rail yard serving the county of more than 1 million people in the heart of Silicon Valley.
+More than 100 people were in the facility at the time.

-He killed himself as deputies closed in on the facility serving the county of more than 1 million people in the heart of Silicon Valley.
-More than 100 people were there at the time, and authorities found five victims in one building and two in another, Smith said.
+Investigators were serving search warrants on the gunman's home and cellphone, seeking to determine what prompted the bloodshed, Smith said.

-Authorities do not yet know whether the gunman had worked regularly with any of the victims.
-Investigators were serving search warrants on his home and cellphone, seeking to determine what prompted the bloodshed, the sheriff said.
+She said he also appeared to have set a timer or slow-burn device to set his home on fire.
+The fire was reported minutes after the first 911 calls came in from the rail facility.

 The attacker was identified as 57-year-old Samuel Cassidy, according to two law enforcement officials who were not authorized to discuss the investigation publicly and spoke to The Associated Press on condition of anonymity.

 “I never believed him, and it never happened.
-Until now," a tearful Cecilia Nelms told the AP on Wednesday.
+Until now," a tearful Cecilia Nelms told The Associated Press on Wednesday.

 She said he used to come home from work resentful and angry over what he perceived as unfair assignments.